a-min-dev/Helsinki-MOOC-Python/README.md

 * **[city_bikes.py](./Portfolio/city_bikes/city_bikes.py)** - The program uses helper functions to
 determine the two city bike stations with the greatest distance between city bike stations in Helsinki, Finland
 * **[json_files.py](./Portfolio/json_files/json_files.py)** - The program contains a function which
-reads a JSON file, then prints out information about people, including the person's name, age, and hobbies
+reads a JSON file, then prints out information about a person, including the person's name, age, and hobbies
 * **[valid_id.py](./Portfolio/valid_id.py)** - The program checks to see if a user's Finnish Personal Identity Code is valid by checking if the birthdate is valid and if a control character is a known valid character
 * **[shopping_list.py](./Portfolio/shopping_list.py)** - The program includes a ShoppingList class with several methods, such as a method to add an item and the the number of units associated with the item to a shopping list.
 The program also includes a function to determine the total number of units in a shopping list